lbuk/portfolio-website/_portfolio/MapRugPlot.markdown

 </div>

 <div class="col three caption">
-	Rug Map visualising land use data in the London Borough of Merton.
+	Map with rug plot applied to land use data in the London Borough of Merton.
 </div>